irublev/pgmex-blog/_posts/2017/2017-09-28-performance-comparison-of-postgresql-connectors-in-matlab-part-II.md

 In the performance benchmarks below we use the same data that was used in the previous article for data insertion benchmarks.
 As was mentioned previously, this data is based on daily prices of real stocks on some exchanges.
-Given the nature of such a financial data it is quite easy to image a few real-world scenarious where a possibility to retrieve this data in a large amounts very quickly is very important.
+Given the nature of such a financial data it is quite easy to image a few real-world scenarios where a possibility to retrieve this data in a large amounts very quickly is very important.
 Below we reveal some latent restrictions (concerning both performance, volumes and type of data to be processed) that do not allow our development team to use **Matlab Database
-Toolbox** in such scenarios .
+Toolbox** in such scenarios.
 An alternative solution, [**PgMex library**](http://pgmex.alliedtesting.com), was developed by our team to overcome these restrictions and to allow us to efficiently solve financial data processing problems.
 <!--end_of_excerpt-->